 As an international applicant, you are also required to complete an International Student Application.
 This document is available on our website.
 Download the word document for Admission to the Texas Tech University Health Sciences Center School of Pharmacy in addition to completing the online application for the School of Pharmacy.
-You will find a Checklist of Documents Required that you
+You will find a Checklist of Documents Required that you can print to help guide you through the process.
+Please send all application materials and fees to the address listed on the applications.
+The deadline for the International Student Application and the online application for foreign students is December 1.
+A foreign transcript course-by-course evaluation through the World Education Services (WES) is required for any course being considered as a prerequisite.
+WES is the only course evaluation service that is permitted.

 The School of Pharmacy accepts applications only for the fall semester.
-Before an application can be considered, you must have the Pharmacy College Admission Test (PCAT) results and TOEFL scores reported to us.
+Before an application can be considered, you must have the Pharmacy College Admission Test (PCAT) results - see the SOP website for current PCAT requirements - and TOEFL scores reported to us.

 The PCAT booklet explains procedures that must be followed by foreign students to obtain testing.
 Applicants who have demonstrated significant achievement through PCAT scores and grade point average and who will complete both the pre-pharmacy and general education requirements may receive an admission interview.
 The purpose of the interview is to give you an opportunity to personally present your unique qualifications and see if our program will meet your needs.